jamesls/python-keepassx/docs/index.rst

 python-keepassx
 ===============

-KeePassX is a cross platform password manager.
+`KeePassX`_ is a cross platform password manager.
 However, KeePassX is a desktop GUI application.
-That's where python-keepassx comes in.
-By using python-keepassx, you can access your passwords using a command line interface to KeePassX.
+That's where ``python-keepassx`` comes in.
+By using ``python-keepassx``, you can access your passwords using a command line interface to KeePassX.
 You can also use the python library directly in your own python applications.

 What is this project and why should I care?